Kyagara/crescent/README.md

 # Crescent

-A process manager written in Rust.
+A WIP process manager written in Rust.

 ## Why?